DianQK/Flix/README.md

 Raise an [Issue](https://github.com/DianQK/Flix/issues) or hit me up on Twitter [@Songxut](https://twitter.com/Songxut).

-You can also join the Flix Telegram Group https://t.me/Flix_iOS.

 ## License

 Flix is released under an MIT license.
 See LICENSE for more information.